cargaona/pronsy/README.md

 - The compute resources.
 1 pod to 1 sidecar of DNS proxy can be an overkill most of the times and it's possible that having so many replicas of the proxy can require a bigger infrasctructure when it can be avoided.

+### What other improvements do you think would be interesting to add to the project?
+I would go deeper with the development of the bonus features I added to the project.
+Logs feature can go further.
+I would create a log implementation that push logs away.
+For a production environment the cache could be a key feature.
+The deny/block list it's a really nice to have here.
+This capability can extend to block domains or also block IPs.
+Metrics exposure.
+We already have logs.
+But we can add some metrics endpoints, Prometheus style, to create dashboards to quickly see how many petitions are solved successfully, how many of them failed, why they failed, the most petitioned domains, cache metrics, blocked domains metrics and son on.